Maria Bueno: Tennis career

 Her playing career was affected by various arm and leg injuries.
 She played only intermittently after 1968; her final tournament win was the Japan Open in 1974, her only professional win.
 She retired from playing in 1977.

-Her playing style was described as bold and aggressive; she had a hard serve, was a strong volleyer, and often came into the net.
+Her playing style was described as bold and aggressive; she had a hard serve, was a strong volleyer and often came into the net.
 Bud Collins described her as "incomparably balletic and flamboyant".
-She did not use a coach, and attributed her speed on the court to training with men.
+She did not use a coach and attributed her speed on the court to training with men.
 The American player Billie Jean King acknowledged her as an influence.
 She was also known for her on-court style, wearing tennis dresses designed by Ted Tinling.

 Later career

 Bueno in July 1964 at a tournament in the Netherlands.

 Bueno worked as a commentator for SporTV, a Brazilian cable television sports channel.

+One of the last public appearances by Maria Bueno was at the 2016 Summer Olympics closing ceremony, in which she carried the national flag of Brazil during the playing of the Brazilian national anthem.

 Death

 Bueno died on 8 June 2018, aged 78, at a hospital in São Paulo, Brazil, where she had been admitted for mouth cancer.
 She was diagnosed in 2016 with virulent Merkel-cell carcinoma, a rare and highly aggressive skin cancer.
 A minute's applause in honour of Bueno was held as a tribute before the Women's Singles final at the 2018 French Open the day after her death.